stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-4-monitoring-alerting/alerting.md

 ### Expected behavior during healthy failover

-* the VIP moves to the standby node
+- the VIP moves to the standby node
-* DNS service through the VIP remains healthy
+- DNS service through the VIP remains healthy
-* `VIPDNSDown` does **not** fire
+- `VIPDNSDown` does not fire
-* dashboards continue to show service continuity
+- dashboards continue to show service continuity
+- Discord does not receive a false critical VIP outage alert

 ### Why this matters

 This confirms that the monitoring stack can distinguish between:

-* a real outage
+- a real outage
-* a degraded redundancy event
+- a degraded redundancy event
-* a healthy HA failover
+- a healthy HA failover

 That distinction is one of the most important outcomes of Phase 4.